hindu-comm/mail_stream_indology/2016/08/reviews_of_Malhotras/163__Sudalaimuthu_Palania.md

 > To: Indology List <indology at list.indology.info <mailto:indology at list.indology.info>>
 > Date: Tue, 2 Aug 2016 05:06:51 +0000 (UTC)
 >
-> "The conceptual matrix of integral unity is illustrated in the metaphor ​[...]"
+> "The conceptual matrix of integral unity is illustrated in the metaphor [...]"
 >
-> ​Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?​
+> Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?
 >
-> ​:-)​
+> :-)
 >
 >
 > _______________________________________________